 The satirical news outlet The Onion has proposed taking over the platforms of conspiracy theorist Alex Jones' Infowars, as his company faces liquidation due to more than $1 billion in defamation judgments owed to relatives of victims of the Sandy Hook Elementary School shooting.
-According to CBS News, The Onion submitted a proposal to a state judge in Texas, seeking an exclusive, temporary license to Infowars' intellectual property.
+According to multiple reports, The Onion submitted a proposal to a state judge in Texas, seeking an exclusive, temporary license to Infowars' intellectual property.

 Key Takeaways